devraven-io/pubsub-push-to-cloud-function/README.md

 ## Setup

-0. Run `npm install` to install the dependencies.
+0. Clone this repository and run `npm install` to install the dependencies.

 1. Refer https://cloud.google.com/pubsub/docs/emulator for instructions on setting up local pubsub emulator.